 On a summer’s night, under the soft darkness of a new moon, our ranger Cat Hadler oversaw her fourth annual glow worm survey, aided by a team of enthusiastic volunteers.
 Stockbridge Down is one of just a handful of places in the country that officially surveys glow worms, but many people report sightings.
-According to the UK's glow worm database, nearly 300 different places recorded sightings of the neon green glow in June this year.
+According to the UK's glow worm database, nearly 300 different places recorded sightings of the neon green glow in June last year.
 Cat's results are uploaded on to this national database, but they also help guide her management of the Down.

 The status of Britain's glow worms is poorly documented, but there is evidence to suggest severe population decline.
 The flightless females don’t move more than a metre or two in their adult life, so habitat fragmentation and loss is a real threat.
 That's why it's important we try to protect surviving populations of these much-loved beetles.

 Glow worms love chalk downland, but most of this has disappeared in the last century.
 They thrive on Stockbridge Down because Cat’s grazing sheep and cattle maintain the open grassland, which is essential to female worms, who crawl up grasses and glow from the top like tiny green beacons.